engineereneskilic/engineereneskilic/README.md

 While I was in my senior year of high school, I worked as a long-term IT intern at Turkish Airlines Flight Training Presidency.
 I developed modules for the monitoring and management of pilot candidates' training.
 This experience gave me an important step in the software world.

 ### HCT Bilişim - Full Stack Developer
 During my time at HCT Bilişim, I developed web-based CRM applications.
-Using PHP, PHP CORE/MVC, Ajax, jQuery, Javascript, Bootstrap technologies, I developed reporting and analysis modules on databases containing more than 200 tables.
+Using PHP, PHP CORE/MVC, ASP.NET Core, Ajax, jQuery, Javascript, Bootstrap technologies, I developed reporting and analysis modules on databases containing more than 200 tables.

 ### Formica AI - R&D Software Intern
 At Formica AI, I worked on artificial intelligence and deep learning for fraud detection.
 I performed data science operations, but I did not continue at this company because I did not enjoy working in this field very much.